Sedation Dentistry Etobicoke ON

 What is oral sedation?

-Oral sedation is a medication that Dr. Joo or Dr. Moore will prescribe for you to take approximately one hour prior to your appointment.
+Oral sedation is a medication that our dentists will prescribe for you to take approximately one hour before your appointment.
 With this type of sedation, you’ll need to arrange for a ride to and from your appointment, and you’ll need to take the rest of the day off from your regular activities.

 When you take your pill, you’ll still be awake and responsive but completely relaxed to the point that you may feel like you’ve fallen asleep.
 Some patients find that they have little memory of their appointment or the dental procedures that take place.

-Oral sedation is a great option for those patients who may have multiple dental procedures to get done at one appointment at our Toronto dental clinic.
+Oral sedation is a great option for those patients who may have multiple dental procedures to get done at one appointment at our Etobicoke dental clinic.

 Can I drive myself home after having oral conscious sedation?